svylabs/stablebase/WHITEPAPER.md

 # Title:
-StableBase: Base layer Stablecoin.
+StableBase: A Base layer Stablecoin protocol.

 # Abstract:
-Most stablecoin protocols in market today are optimized for yield incentives for stablecoin holders and token holders of the respective projects, thus making stablecoin cost prohibitive for most realworld usecases.
-In this whitepaper, we introduce StableBase, a base layer stablecoin project built on the Ethereum blockchain using Collateral Debt Position mechanism.
-StableBase aims to provide a base layer stablecoin with 0% interest and origination fee, and enable higher layer applications to provide better rates and enable utility of stablecoins in different usecases for consumers.
+Most stablecoin protocols in market today are optimized for yield incentives for stablecoin holders and token holders of the respective projects, thus making stablecoin borrowing cost prohibitive for most realworld usecases.
+In this whitepaper, we introduce StableBase, a base layer stablecoin protocol built on the Ethereum blockchain using Collateral Debt Position.
+StableBase aims to provide a base layer stablecoin with 0% interest and origination fee, and enable higher layer protocols to provide yield opportunities and enable the utility of stablecoins in different usecases for consumers.
 This paper outlines the underlying technology, stability mechanism, use cases, issuance and redemption processes, along with unique features and governance structure.
-StableBase protocol issues USD pegged stablecoin named SBD
+StableBase protocol issues USD pegged stablecoin named SBD a.k.a Stable Dollar.

 # Introduction
-The volatility of cryptocurrencies has hindered their mainstream adoption as mediums of exchange and several stablecoins have popped up to address the market demand for stable cryptocurrencies.
-However, most stablecoins in use today are not suitable for real world usecases, mainly because of prohibitive interest rates / origination fees.
-Nevertheless, the yield mania has attracted several speculators and stablecoins have found a utility in leverage mechanisms and speculative usecases.
+The volatility of cryptocurrencies has hindered their mainstream adoption as mediums of exchange and several stablecoins have popped up to address the market demand.
+The most successful being DAI and fiat-backed stablecoins.
+However, most stablecoins in use today, barring the fiat-backed stablecoins are not suitable for real world usecases, mainly because of prohibitive interest rates / origination fees for many real world usecases.
+Nevertheless, the yield mania has attracted users - mainly the speculators, and stablecoins have found utility as a leveraging mechanism and other speculative usecases.
 To make decentralized stablecoins attractive in wide circumstances, we have identified 6 basic principles, namely
 1. Low cost: Interest rate trending towards 0%
 2. Scalability: Available using wide collateral options.
-3. Accessible: Stablecoin should be accessible to many different types of borrowers.
+3. Accessibility: Stablecoin should be accessible to many different types of borrowers.
-4. Stability: With minimal governance
+4. Stability: Ability to maintain peg with minimal governance
-5. Incentives: Right incentives for stakeholders or none at all(in traditional sense).
+5. Incentives: Right incentives for stakeholders or none at all.
 6. Decentralization.

-These principles and also data from the market have lead us to conclude it will be very difficult to achieve all of these at once by stablecoin protocol and that we need a layered approach for the development of stablecoins, with the base layer being open, free to use, decentralized, while higher layers can innovate on incentives(rates and yield) and accessibility.
+These principles and also data from the market have lead us to conclude it will be very difficult to achieve all of these at once by any one stablecoin protocol and that we need a layered approach for the development and usage of stablecoins, with the base layer being open, free to use, decentralized, while higher layers can innovate on incentives(rates and yield), accessibility and other parameters.
+In this paper, we propose a design for such a base layer protocol for stablecoins.

 # Technology
 StableBase is built on the Ethereum blockchain, benefiting from its smart contract capabilities, security, and widespread adoption within the decentralized finance (DeFi) ecosystem.